The Italian legal system is based on civil law.

 Tax Credit for the Purchase of New Tangible Assets

-In general, for new tangible assets (other than assets having an annual tax depreciation rate lower than 6.5%), the tax credit amounts to 6% of the purchase cost with a maximum annual investment of EUR2 million.
+In general, for new tangible/intangible assets (other than assets having an annual tax depreciation rate lower than 6.5%), the tax credit amounts to 10% of the purchase cost (6% for investments made in FY 2022), with a maximum annual investment of EUR2 million for tangible assets and EUR1 million for intangible assets.

-For new software-related investments (ie, software, IT systems and platforms) qualifying for the Industry 4.0 Plan, the tax credit amounts to 15% of the purchase cost with a maximum annual investment amount of EUR700,000.
+For new software-related investments (ie, software, IT systems and platforms) qualifying for the Industry 4.0 Plan, the tax credit amounts to 20% of the purchase cost, with a maximum annual investment amount of EUR1 million.

-The tax credit can be used only to offset other tax liabilities in five equal annual instalments (three equal instalments for software-related investments), as of the year following the one in which the assets come into operation (and have the requirements provided by the Industry 4.0 Plan, for new hi-tech assets).
+The tax credit can be used only to offset other tax liabilities in three equal annual instalments (one instalment for certain investments made by 31 December 2021 by taxpayers with turnover below EUR5 million), as of the year in which the assets come into operation.

 Under Italian tax law, an Italian resident company and one or more of its Italian resident eligible subsidiaries may elect to apply for the domestic tax consolidation regime.